cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Recall from {{flp}} that the FLP syntax calls for "joint randomness" shared by the prover (i.e., the Client) and the verifier (i.e., the Aggregators).
 VDAFs have no such notion.
-Instead, the Client derives the joint randomness from its input in a way that allows the Aggregators to reconstruct it from their input shares.
+Instead, the Client derives the joint randomness from its measurement in a way that allows the Aggregators to reconstruct it from their shares.
 (This idea is based on the Fiat-Shamir heuristic and is described in Section 6.2.3 of {{BBCGGI19}}.)

 The sharding algorithm involves the following steps:

-1. Encode the Client's raw measurement as an input for the FLP
+1. Encode the Client's measurement for the FLP
 2. Shard the measurement into a sequence of measurement shares
 3. Derive the joint randomness from the measurement shares and nonce
 4. Run the FLP proof-generation algorithm using the derived joint randomness